bitswamp/bitswamp.github.io/_posts/2018-10-26-logitech-joystick-usb-adapter.md

 Flip the joystick over and remove the 5 or so screws from the base.
 Turn it back right side up.

 Disassemble the joystick starting with the 4 screws in the handle (2 are at the bottom behind the rubber sleeve).
 Undo the plastic latch on the bottom of the shelf for your hand and you should be able to gently separate the 2 halves of the joystick's handle.
 The trigger and 2 of the top buttons will come out.

+{% include gallery.html id="joystickgallery1" gallery=page.gallery1 %}

 You do not need to disconnect or disassemble the bit containing the hat and the other thumb buttons.